Paper Architecture (2017) Karen Wirth H230 x W130mm, 24 pages Acquired from Journal of Artists’ Books 42 (Fall 2017)

 Photographic images by Karen Wirth from Ayvalik, Amsterdam, Florence, Istanbul, New York City, Rome, San Diego and Venice.
-The photos are collaged, and the work is based on an architectural installation that included a large-scale book.
+The photos are collaged, and the work is based on an architectural installation at the Minnesota College for Art and Design that included a large-scale book.

 Architecture — be it theory, principles, practices or instances — inspires book art.
 Lay the book flat; you have a foundation.
 Open and turn it on its fore-edge; you have a roof beam or arcade.
 Stand it upright; you have a column or tower.
 Turn the front cover; you open a door.
 Put the text and types under a microscope; you have a cityscape.
 As the examples in this virtual exhibition show, architecture-inspired book art goes beyond these simple analogies.